-When a student will be absent, parents or guardians should notify the school office by note or phone before classes start.
+When a student will be absent, parents or guardians will need to email the Division Receptionist and Dean before noon the day of the absence.
 Although occasional absences may be necessary, parents are encouraged to plan trips to coincide with school holidays, rather than having students miss additional school time.
 Remember to clear all family trips through the Division Dean at least one week in advance.
 With such notice, teachers will make assignments available to the student prior to a family trip.
 A parent must request and receive assignments prior to a family trip or event, the assignments are due the day the student returns to school.
 Assignments not turned in will result in a penalty or point reduction of 10 points per day late.
 A verbal reminder will be given on the day the student returns to school without the assignments.
 Following the reminder, the penalty or point reduction will begin.